-On the connection creation page, go to the All Settings tab.
+To create a connection of the Dynamic IPv6 or Static IPv6 type, click the Add button on the Connections Setup / WAN page in the Connections List section.
+On the opened page, go to the All Settings tab.
 Then select the relevant value from the Connection Type drop-down list and specify the needed values.

-Figure 61.
+Figure 57.
 The page for creating a new Static IPv6 connection.
 Selecting a connection type.

 Parameter Description Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.
-Connection name Available for the advanced mode only.
-A name for the connection for easier identification.
+Connection name A name for the connection for easier identification.

-Figure 62.
+Figure 58.
 The page for creating a new Static IPv6 connection.
 The Ethernet section.

-Parameter Description Ethernet MAC address A MAC address assigned to the interface.
+Parameter Description Ethernet A MAC address assigned to the interface.
 This parameter is mandatory if your ISP uses MAC address binding.
 In the field, enter the MAC address registered by your ISP upon concluding the agreement.
-To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
+MAC address To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
 When the switch is moved to the right, the field is unavailable for editing.
 To set the router's MAC address, click the RESTORE DEFAULT MAC ADDRESS button (the button is available when the switch is moved to the right).
 MTU The maximum size of units transmitted by the interface.

-Figure 63.
+Figure 59.
 The page for creating a new Static IPv6 connection.
 The IPv6 section.

-rigure 63.
-The page for creating a new Static IPV6 connection.
-The IPV6 section.
-Parameter Description IPv6 For Static IPv6 type IPv6 address Enter an IPv6 address for this WAN connection.
+Parameter Description IPv6 For Static IPv6 type IPv6 Address Enter an IPv6 address for this WAN connection.
 Prefix The length of the subnet prefix.
 The value 64 is used usually.
 Gateway IPv6 address Enter an IPv6 address of the gateway used by this WAN connection.
 Primary IPv6 DNS server/Secondary IPv6 DNS server Enter addresses of the primary and secondary IPv6 DNS servers in the relevant fields.
 For Dynamic IPv6 type Get IPv6 Select a method for IPv6 address assignment from the drop-down list or leave the Automatically value.
 Gateway by SLAAC Move the switch to the right to automatically assign the IPv6 gateway address with help of SLAAC (Stateless Address Autoconfiguration).
 Gateway IPv6 address The address of the IPv6 gateway.
 The field is available for editing, if the Gateway by SLAAC switch is moved to the left.
 Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of IPv6 DNS server addresses.
 Upon that the Primary IPv6 DNS server and Secondary IPv6 DNS server fields are not available for editing.